-III.A.1.a) graduation from a medical school in the United States or

-Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the

-American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, (Core)
+III.A.1.a) graduation from a medical school in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME) or graduation from a college of osteopathic medicine in the United States, accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation (AOACOCA); or, (Core)

+III.A.1.b)
-III.A.1.b) graduation from a medical school outside of the United qualifications: (Core)

-States or Canada, and meeting one of the following additional
+graduation from a medical school outside of the United States or Canada, and meeting one of the following additional qualifications: (Core)

+III.A.1.b).(1)
-III.A.1.b).(1) holding a currently valid certificate from the

-Educational Commission for Foreign Medical

-Graduates (ECFMG) prior to appointment; or, (Core)
+holding a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG) prior to appointment; or, (Core)

+III.A.1.b).(2)

-III.A.1.b).(2) holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located.
+holding a full and unrestricted license to practice medicine in the United States licensing jurisdiction in which the ACGME-accredited program is located.
 (Core)

 III.A.2.

-All prerequisite post-graduate clinical education required for initial entry or transfer into ACGME-accredited residency programs must be completed in ACGME-accredited residency programs, AOAapproved residency programs, Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency programs located in Canada, or in residency programs with ACGME using ACGME, CanMEDS, or ACGME-I Milestones evaluations from the prior training program upon matriculation.
+All prerequisite post-graduate clinical education required for initial entry or transfer into ACGME-accredited residency programs must be completed in ACGME-accredited residency programs, AOA-approved residency programs, Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency programs located in Canada, or in residency programs with ACGME International (ACGME-I) Advanced Specialty Accreditation.
 (Core)